aws/aws-lambda-dotnet/Libraries/src/Amazon.Lambda.Annotations/README.md

     * Placed on a class.
 Indicates this type should be used as the startup class and is used to configure the dependency injection and middleware.
 There can only be one class in a Lambda project with this attribute.

 ### Event Attributes

+Event attributes configuring the source generator for the type of event to expect and setup the event source in the CloudFormation temlate.
+If an event attribute is not set the parameter to the `LambdaFunction` must be the event object and the event source must be configured outside of the code.

 * RestApi
     * Configures the Lambda function to be called from an API Gateway REST API.
 The HTTP method and resource path are required to be set on the attribute.
 * HttpApi